Killing of Joanna Simpson: Brown's parole

 Brown was eligible for release half-way through his sentence, with the remainder to be served on licence and monitored by the National Probation Service.

 In March 2023, with Brown's possible release due in early November, Simpson's family and friends campaigned against it, citing the Police, Crime, Sentencing and Courts Act 2022, which allows the Secretary of State for Justice to stop the release of any prisoner they believe poses a serious risk to the public.
 The campaign was supported by former Lord Chancellor and Justice Secretary Sir Robert Buckland MP, former Home Secretary Priti Patel MP, Jess Phillips MP, who was then Shadow Minister for Domestic Violence and Safeguarding, and Carrie Johnson, a domestic abuse campaigner and the wife of former Prime Minister Boris Johnson.

 On 10 October, Secretary of State for Justice Alex Chalk KC MP stated that Brown would not be automatically released from prison and would instead be referred to the Parole Board.
 Brown unsuccessfully challenged the decision at the High Court, with the rationale that Chalk was overturning something that was previously decided by the judge at the original trial.

+In May 2026, the Parole Board deemed Brown unfit for release.